Update (22 December 2014): The following instructions have been updated and tested with iOS 8.

-This forces Squid to treat objects from appldnld.apple.com as “fresh” (i.e. cacheable) for 30 days (43200 minutes), no matter what appldnld.apple.com says.
+This forces Squid to treat objects from *.appldnld.apple.com and *.phobos.apple.com as “fresh” (i.e. cacheable) for 90 days (129600 minutes), no matter what appldnld.apple.com and phobos.apple.com say.

 Finally, I made sure appldnld.apple.com requests were excluded from Squid’s delay pools and filtering ACLs; you may need to make similar tweaks.
 I also found that maximum_object_size wasn’t being applied correctly to cache_dir, so I defined it explicitly, i.e.: